 Your plug-in will be available only on the specified platforms within Wwise.

 It is also possible to add the "Any" platform instead of listing every supported platform.
 Be aware though, this plug-in will then be advertised as being available on all platforms in Wwise and, if the plug-in does not provide the matching runtime libraries, the user will only notice it when porting it on this platform.

-Each effect or source plug-in can define properties and references.
+Each audio plug-in can define properties and references.
 For more information about properties and references, refer to Plug-in Property and Custom Property XML Description.

 InnerTypes section defines the possible Inner Object Types that you can instantiate and use inside your plug-in.
 You can define multiple

 InnerType inside the

 InnerType must have a unique name, and plug-in ID.
 The